Eric Betzig, Stefan Hell, And W. E. Moerner Win 2014 Nobel Prize In Chemistry

 The method developed by Hell—stimulated emission depletion (STED) microscopy—works differently.
 In that method, one laser beam stimulates fluorescence in labeled biomolecules.
 A second overlapping doughnut-shaped laser beam turns off that fluorescence in all but a nanometer-sized volume.
 By scanning across a sample, it is possible to build an image with nanometer-scale resolution.

+“I’m glad not to be in the shoes of the Nobel Prize committee which had to make the decision who not to include as an award winner,” says Joerg Bewersdorf, a superresolution microscopy expert at Yale University.
+“The field has benefited tremendously by contributions of quite a few pioneers over the last two decades.”

-These original superresolution fluorescence spectroscopy methods improved lateral resolution but they did little to improve depth resolution.
+These original superresolution methods improved lateral resolution, but they did little to improve depth resolution.
 Since the introduction of PALM, STORM, STED, and fPALM, the inventors and others have further developed them to acquire three-dimensional images.

-Despite its short history, superresolution spectroscopy is already advancing biology.
-For example, Hell has used STED to look at living nerve cells.
-Moerner recently used superresolution microscopy to image live bacterial cells in three dimensions.
-And there’s plenty more to come.
+The awarding of the prize for superresolution imaging “reflects the amazing impact this technology is having throughout biology,” says Jennifer Lippincott-Schwartz, a cell biologist at the National Institutes of Health who has collaborated with Betzig.
+These techniques “are revolutionizing our concepts of some of the most fundamental components of living cells, which up until now were hidden because of our inability to see below the resolution limit of light.”

 “I see this as a confluence of areas of science,” American Chemical Society President Thomas J. Barton says.
 “There’s no question it’s chemistry.
-But in microscopy, the role of physics is always there.
-And the uses right now are predominantly in biological molecules.
-We see a lot of sciences playing a role in the whole picture.
+But we see a lot of sciences playing a role in the whole picture.
 I think that’s a very healthy thing.”

 Join the conversation